How to Refinance an Auto Loan in 5 Steps

 2. Check Your Credit

-3. Gather the Necessary Documents for a Loan Application
+3. Gather Documents for Your Loan Application

 After you submit your application, you'll typically be required to provide some documents to your new lender.
 Having this information before you even start the loan process will help it go more smoothly.